 3rd scenario

-In the third simulation, as far as we know our transition matrix between task and task j are non-symmetric in our real problem, because some tasks may define to some machine and some others may define to other part of machine (i.e. some tasks aren't defined never to some machine).
+In the third simulation, as far as we know our transition matrix between task i and task j are non-symmetric in our real problem, because some tasks must be assigned to some machine and some others must be assigned to other part of machine (i.e. some tasks aren't defined never to some machine).
 Regarding to this fact, our model should be more complex.
 Also from now, our problem becomes a customized optimization problem which is more problematic and needs to define a special model.
-In this we should change the entire n-dimensional array (except of transition time matrix) to tuple (tuple is a data structures in OPL which can be constructed cluster together closely related data).
-Also we should modify the defined constraints over the above new changes.
+In this case, we should change the entire n-dimensional array (except of transition time matrix) to tuple (tuple is a data structures in OPL which can be constructed cluster together closely related data).
+Also, we should modify the defined constraints over the above new changes.